CraryPrimitiveMan/awesome-with-star/awesome/ellisonleao_magictools.md

 * :tada: [Juno](https://github.com/rxi/juno) - Framework for making 2D games with chunky pixels in Lua
 * :tada: [Kivent](http://kivent.org/) - A 2D game framework for Kivy.
 * :tada: [Kivy](http://kivy.org) - Cross platform Python framework for creating apps and games for Linux, Windows, OS X, Android and iOS
+* :tada: [KogGE](https://korge.soywiz.com) - Modern Multiplatform Game Engine for Kotlin.
+Write games for the JVM, JavaScript, Android and iOS in no time using Kotlin.
 * :tada: [KiwiJS](http://www.kiwijs.org/) - a fun and friendly Open Source HTML5 Game Engine.
 Some people call it the WordPress of HTML5 game engines
 * :tada: [LibGDX](https://libgdx.badlogicgames.com/) - Powerful (totally free) library for Java, code once and run the game on desktop, Android, Web, and iOS.
 * :tada: [LimeJS](http://www.limejs.com/) - HTML5 game framework for building fast, native-experience games for all modern touchscreens and